PixoVR/com.pixovr.apexunitysdk/README.md

 # com.pixovr.apexunitysdk
 Unity Plugin for the implementation of the Apex API

+Sample provided to show Apex Unity SDK use examples.

 # Installing the Unity Package
 To install the Apex Unity SDK, open Window > Package Manager.

-Click the '+' in the top left corner and select 'Add package from git URL...'
+Click the '+' in the top left corner and select 'Add package from disk...'

-Copy and paste git@github.com:PixoVR/com.pixovr.apexunitysdk.git into the input box and press the 'Add' button.
+Navigate to where you've extracted the downloaded zip file and select package.json.

 Now you should be able to see the package in the Package Manager, where you can install it into your project.